cpp-tutor/learnmoderncpp-tutorial/08-files-and-formatting.md

 * What happens if you repeat one of `s`, `d`, or `i` in the parameter list?
 Or take one away?

 The format string, and its associated format specifier(s), are evaluated at compile-time for maximum performance.
-It must therefore be a string literal, not a string-type variable except for one that is `constexpr`.
-The values of the subsequent parameters referenced by the format specifiers can (and probably will) change during the run of the program.
+It must therefore be a string literal, not a string-type variable (unless it is `constexpr`).
+The values of the subsequent parameters referenced by the format specifier(S) can (and probably will) change during the run of the program.

 ## Format specifiers